 Dana Cuff

-Dana Cuff is a professor of architecture and urban design at the UCLA School of the Arts and Architecture.
-Cuff is also founding director of cityLAB, an award-winning research center that studies how urbanism and architecture can contribute to a more just built environment.
+Cuff is the founding director of cityLAB, an award-winning research center that studies how urbanism and architecture can contribute to a more just built environment.
 Based on cityLAB studies, Cuff and her team created BruinHub, a “home away from home” at the John Wooden Center for commuter and housing-insecure students.
 Cuff also co-authored a 2016 bill to advance the implementation of backyard homes in suburbs, and is working on design and legislation for affordable housing to be co-located with public schools.

 Alex Hall

-Alex Hall is a professor of atmospheric and oceanic sciences, whose research is focused on producing highresolution projections for climate modeling, particularly in California.
+Hall's research is focused on producing high resolution projections for climate modeling, particularly in California.
 Hall is also working to understand the future of water resources and wildfires in the state.
 He co-founded the Climate & Wildfire Institute to champion collaboration between scientists, stakeholders and policymakers in the use of quantitative data on wildfires to shape management efforts in the western United States.

 Kelly Lytle Hernández and the Million Dollar Hoods Team